23/resumable.js/README.md

 * `fileParameterName` The name of the multipart POST parameter to use for the file chunk  (Default: `file`)
 * `query` Extra parameters to include in the multipart POST with data (Default: `{}`)
 * `prioritizeFirstAndLastChunk` Prioritize first and last chunks of all files.
 This can be handy if you can determine if a file is valid for your service from only the first or last chunk.
 For example, photo or video meta data is usually located in the first part of a file, making it easy to test support from only the first chunk.
 (Default: `false`)
+* `testChunks` Make a GET request to the server for each chunks to see if it already exists.
+If implemented on the server-side, this will allow for upload resumes even after a browser crash or even a computer restart.
+(Default: `true`)

 #### Properties